 As described earlier, there are two methods to compile the baremetal framework, a standalone method and using OpenIL.
-These are described in Building the baremetal images from U-Boot source code on page 7 and Building the image through OpenIL on page 8 respectively.
-If using OpenIL to compile the baremetal image, the baremetal image is included in the sdcard.img and the master core runs the baremetal image on slave cores automatically.
+These are described in Building the baremetal images from U-Boot source code and Building the image through OpenIL respectively.
+If using OpenIL to compile the baremetal image, the barematal image is included in the sdcard.img and the master core runs the baremetal image on slave cores automatically.
 If using the standalone compilation method, you need to perform the steps below to run the baremetal binary from U-Boot prompt of master core:

-After starting U-Boot on the master, download the bare metal image: u-boot.bin on 0x84000000 using the command below:
+1. After starting U-Boot on the master, download the bare metal image: u-boot.bin on 0x84000000 using the command below: